peterkilfeather/TRAP-V1/README.md

 Kevin Talbot 'Shatra'
 Jakob Sca
   - See minion repo

+## 11th September 2019
+- Aim to calculate coverage before and after stop codon of transcripts in midbrain and striatal TRAP data.
+Compare young and old coverage, and see if it is further changed in OVX.

 ## 10th September 2019
 - [Sudmant, 2018](https://www.ncbi.nlm.nih.gov/pubmed/30485811) paper demonstrates age-related 3' UTR accumulation using TRAP and Gtex.
   - Steps to use: